- Structs are converted to opaque types

 val WORK: CInt = 0

-Anonymous unions/structs are rendered in enclosing companion object
+Anonymous unions/structs are fully qualified and rendered separately

 In this example, we have several anonymous definitions as part of the struct.